Battle of Tong Pass: Aftermath

 In late November or December 211, Cao Cao led an army from Chang'an to attack Yang Qiu and his forces besieged Anding Commandery (安定郡; around present-day Pingliang, Gansu).
 Yang Qiu surrendered and was allowed to retain his former titles and remain in his domain to pacify the people there.

 Ma Chao retreated further west after his defeat at Tong Pass.
 Cao Cao pursued him to Anding Commandery but gave up on the pursuit after two months and headed back to Ye (in present-day Handan, Hebei) upon receiving news about unrest in northern China.
 He left Xiahou Yuan behind to defend Chang'an.

 About a year after Ma Chao rebelled against the Han imperial court, Emperor Xian issued a decree ordering the execution of Ma Chao's family members in Ye.

 After Cao Cao left, Ma Chao led the various tribes in the region to attack the commanderies and counties in Guanzhong, while the people responded to his call and joined him in the revolt.
-In 213, Ma Chao killed Wei Kang, the Inspector of Liang Province, and seized control of Jicheng (兾城) and forced Wei Kang's subordinates to submit to him.
+In 213, Ma Chao killed Wei Kang, the Inspector of Liang Province, seized control of Jicheng (兾城) and forced Wei Kang's subordinates to submit to him.
 He took control of Liang Province.
 Wei Kang's former subordinates were unhappy with Ma Chao so they plotted to get rid of him.
 Later that year, they rebelled against him and succeeded in driving him out of Guanzhong.

 Ma Chao fled to Hanzhong, where he borrowed troops from the warlord Zhang Lu, and returned to attack those who drove him out of Guanzhong.
 He besieged Jiang Xu, Zhao Ang, Wang Yi, and their allies at Mount Qi (祁山; the mountainous areas around present-day Li County, Gansu) for about 30 days until reinforcements led by Cao Cao's generals Xiahou Yuan and Zhang He showed up and lifted the siege.